World Boxing News looks back on sportsperson Rio Ferdinand and his attempts to become a professional boxer.

 “Woodhall said: “In all honesty, I think Rio can definitely box as professional, given time.
 He has natural power in his right hand.

-“Hs extremely fit and is very enthusiastic about learning, which is encouraging.
+“He’s extremely fit and is very enthusiastic about learning, which is encouraging.
 Style-wise, he’s very raw.

-“I’ll have to develop this, which will take time, but he has all the natural ingredients, height, and reach advantages over boxers in his weight division.
+“I’ll have to develop this, which will take time.
+But he has all the natural ingredients, height, and reach advantages over boxers in his weight division.

 “He definitely has the potential to win a title in the future,” predicted the former world title challenger despite Ferdinand pushing 40.